Overview

 Camp at Tarina 3.800 meters.

-it will be a relatively short trekking day.
+It will be a relatively short trekking day.
 During the early part today, we’ll follow a river for about 1 hour before making our way ascending up a steep and muddy trail.

 There will then be a rigorous climb to reach camp close to Woche.
 This area is where the stunning Lunana region begins.

-Crossing the Gap of Keche La (4,700 meters), we begin with a challenging 200-meter ascent that leads us to the stunning Yumtso and Setso Lakes.
-At the top of the pass, we’ll take a short break to enjoy the views and capture some memorable photos.
 From there, we descend into warmer terrain, passing through the villages of Thega and Lhedi.
 Our day ends in Lhedi, one of the main settlements in the Lunana region - an ideal spot to experience the local culture and daily life along the legendary Snowman Trek Bhutan.

 Today, we set out this morning by following the Pho Chu through the village of Lhedi before we climb for about 30′ to 45′ to Chozo Dzong, which was built in the 17th century.